earthly/codespaces-example/README.md

 ### Setup with Satellites (Recommended)

-With Satellites you can run Earthly in your devcontainer without needing to install docker or podman!
-This can allow you to have a more simplified setup as well as faster Earthly build times!
+With Satellites you can run Earthly in your devcontainer and only optionally install docker or podman if you prefer a smaller devcontainer environment.
+Other benefits include sharing compute and cache with your coworkers or CI for faster build times and benefiting from high-bandwidth internet access from the satellite.

+This example uses the earthly devcontainer feature for simplicity.

-_Note_: At this time to use `SAVE IMAGE --push` command in Earthfiles without docker or podman installed required you to use the `--no-output` flag.
+_Note_: If you do want to use Earthly on Codespaces without installing docker or podman: At this time to use `SAVE IMAGE --push` command in Earthfiles without docker or podman installed requires you to use the `--no-output` flag.
 For example `earthly --org my-org --no-output --push +hello`

-1. Follow the [Basic Setup](#basic-setup) steps above
+1. Follow the [Basic Setup](#basic-setup) steps 1-3 above
 1. If you already have an Earthly account:
     - Add your Earthly login token as a Codespaces secret `EARTHLY_TOKEN`